seirob-exemplar/self-managing-IoT-Edge-Cloud-exemplar-for-enhancing-robustness-in-environmental-monitoring/virtual_implementation/README.md

 ## Installation Guide
 1. Download the .ova file available at this link: https://drive.google.com/file/d/16Z0TCVcng6uvKk0f9RyPKdaf4MYYknwI/view?usp=sharing.
-2. Open VirtualBox and click on 'file' > import appliance > and select the .ova file.
+2. Open VirtualBox (version 7.0 or higher) and click on 'file' > import appliance > and select the .ova file.
 Click next and finish.
 3. Select the imported machine > settings > network and press ‘ok’.
 4. Click on start button or double click on the imported machine.
 The username is “chirpstack” and the password is “admin”.
 5. Type in the CLI the command “hostname -I” to discover the ip address of the Server.